hyttmi/cellframe-node/CONFIGURATION.md

 # Configuration
 ## Cellframe node configuration

-Cellframe node configuration is done by editing `cellframe-node.cfg` file, which can be found in `/opt/cellframe-node/etc/`.
+Cellframe node configuration is done by editing `cellframe-node.cfg` file, which can be found in `/opt/cellframe-node/etc/` for Linux systems.
+For MacOS, the file is available in `/Users/$USER/Applications/CellFrame.app/contents/resources/etc/cellframe-node.cfg`

-When installing Cellframe node for the first time with default values, the file should be ready to provide somewhat sane default configuration for your node.
-However, on some cases you might want or need to change some of the values (e.g. where wallets are stored by default).
+When installing Cellframe node for the first time with default values, the file should provide somewhat sane default configuration for your node.
+However, on some cases you might want or need to change some of the values.

 ### General configuration
 ```